 One of the most complicated things about sales tax is determining which rate to charge.
-At TaxJar, we strive to make this simple with tools like our Online Sales Tax Calculator (just enter a zip code) and Mobile Sales Tax Calculator (just go there on your mobile device and we’ll tell you the tax rate where you stand.)
+At TaxJar, we strive to make this simple with tools like our Online Sales Tax Calculator.

-For example, the sales tax rate in the famous Beverly Hills 90210 zip code is made up of the 7.25% California statewide rate, a 1.5% Los Angeles County rate for a total of 8.75% sales tax rate.
+For example, the sales tax rate in the famous Beverly Hills 90210 zip code is made up of the 7.25% California statewide rate plus the Los Angeles County District tax of 2.25% for a total of a 9.5% sales tax rate.

 Sales tax gets even more complicated for online sellers.
 You must determine in which states you have sales tax nexus, and then figure out what to charge buyers in that state (or states.)

 Now that I’ve made this sound complicated, I want to offer a light at the end of the tunnel.

 Some states have kept sales tax simple.
 They only require sellers to charge a state tax rate.
 That means no worrying about adding the state + any local rates.
 Who are these simple states?
 We have your list:

 Which states don’t have local sales tax rates?